Gravel Calculator

 - What compaction factor should I use for gravel base?

-- A compaction factor around 1.10 is a common rule of thumb for granular base.
-Actual compaction varies by material, moisture, and equipment, so confirm with your supplier if precision matters.
+- A compaction factor of 1.10 is a common rule of thumb for granular base.
+Actual compaction varies by material, moisture, and equipment — confirm with your supplier if precision matters.

 - How much waste should I add?